Colleges by Location

 Admissions

-Learning as much as possible about the institution's criteria for admission increases your chances of getting admitted.
-What are the admission requirements for Duquesne University?
+If you discover as much as possible about the institution's criteria for admission, your chances of getting accepted will greatly improve.
+Discover some relevant info about admission policy and requirements at Duquesne University.

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 10,775 in 2023.
-Duquesne University has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the student.
+In 2025, the school accepted 10,773 new students.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the enrolled students in 2023 was 27 while the average GPA was 3.85.
-That means that you need a GPA that's above average in order to get into Duquesne University; the same goes for your ACT score.
+The latest reported average GPA of the enrolled students was 3.79.
+That means that you need a GPA that's above average in order to get into Duquesne University.

 Deadlines